Sam Esmail: 2021–present: Career expansion

-In September 2020, Esmail sold two dramas to ABC; in January 2021, a pilot was ordered for the first of those shows, Acts of Crime, but was not picked up by the network.
-In February 2020, it was also announced that Esmail would be producing a new television series with Homecoming collaborator Julia Roberts based on the Slow Burn podcast's coverage of the Watergate scandal.
-Titled Gaslit, production began in Spring 2021 and it premiered on Starz in April 2022.
 Also in 2020, it was announced that Esmail would direct a film adaptation of the novel Leave the World Behind for Netflix starring Julia Roberts, Mahershala Ali, Ethan Hawke and Myha'la Herrold.
-Production began in April 2022, at which time it was announced that Barack and Michelle Obama's Higher Ground Productions had joined the project as producers.
+Production began in April 2022, at which time Barack and Michelle Obama's Higher Ground Productions had joined the project as producers.
+Leave the World Behind released in 2023 to positive reviews from critics.